-Resident Technicians (ResTechs) provide proactive, technical support in the residence halls to help students connect to Mason’s networks and to diagnose and troubleshoot computer problems.
+Resident Technicians (ResTechs) provide virtual technical support to students in the residence halls to connect to Mason’s networks and to diagnose and troubleshoot computer problems.
 We will give resident students one-on-one assistance with...

 - Connecting laptops, mobile devices, smart TVs and gaming devices to the Mason network

 - Removing malware, spyware, and viruses

 - Resolving problems with applications like MasonLive, Microsoft 365 Apps for enterprise, and Blackboard

 ResTechs cannot help with computer or printer hardware problems.
 If a hardware problem is diagnosed, the ResTech will refer the resident to either Patriot Tech in the Johnson Center or a local computer repair retailer.

 Services are available to all resident students.
 You may call the ITS Support Center (703-993-8870) for help, or you can request assistance from a ResTech by completing the Resident Technician Request form.

 ResTechs are available by appointment during the following times:

 - Monday – Thursday 8 a.m. to 9 p.m.